USS Preble (DDG-88): 2010s

 Preble's mission supported the United States' long-standing partnership with the maritime nations of Micronesia, Oceania, and the Marshall Islands, with the focus on IUU fishing in the EEZs of these island nations and on the high seas itself.
 During the course of this operation, Preble encountered multiple vessels conducting fishing operations in EEZ.
 All the data was reported to USCG District 14 for evaluation and follow-on action via the embarked Coast Guard liaison team.
 Also, Preble's embarked detachment of Sikorsky SH-60 Seahawk helicopters from squadron HSL-43 was used to conduct routine aerial patrols, enabling the surveillance team to search multiple areas of interest.

 She then continued west to operate as part of the Seventh and Fifth Fleets.
 Preble came under the command of the Fifth Fleet in May 2011 and conducted counter-piracy operations as part of Combined Task Force 151.
 Preble returned home in late 2011.

 On 25 August 2011, BAE Systems Ship Repair was awarded a $14.5 million contract, in addition to a previous contract, to upgrade and repair Preble.

 In 2019 it was announced that Preble would receive the HELIOS close in weapons system in 2021.
-USS Preble will be the first destroyer to be equipped with a high-energy laser to counter surface craft and unmanned aerial systems.
+USS Preble is the first destroyer to be equipped with a high-energy laser to counter surface craft and unmanned aerial systems.
 The destroyer will also receive a BAE Systems Ship Repair upgrade, bringing the ship up to date in terms of capability and complexity.

+2020s

+In 2024 USS Preble assisted the Missile Defense Agency in conducting FTM32.
+This mission was conducted off the coast of Kauai, Hawaii.
+Preble launched a Standard Missile-6 (SM-6) Dual II with Software Upgrade (SWUP) in order to intercept a Medium Range Ballistic Missile (MRBM).
+This mission was a collaboration by the Missile Defense Agency, United States Navy, Royal Australian Navy, and Lockheed Martin.
+The MDA Director Lieutenant General Heath Collins said this in regards to the mission “This successful intercept against an advanced threat-representative target in the final stages of flight demonstrated the power and flexibility of the Aegis Weapon System paired with the Standard Missile 6”.
+In 2024, USS Preble also demonstrated the HELIOS directed energy weapon system against a target drone.